ramrom/rams_dot_files/cheatsheets/linux_cheatsheet.md

     - activities overview - can search for apps and files
 - GNOME/gtk use emacs keys: use gnome-tweaks or https://superuser.com/questions/9950/ctrlh-as-backspace-in-linux-gui-apps
 - extensions management in browser: https://extensions.gnome.org/
-- GSETTINGS - cli tool to get and set items in the settings menu
+- GSETTINGS - cli tool to get and set items in the settings menu(manipulating the underling dconf db)
     - `gsettings list-schemas` - get schemas
     - `gsettings list-recursively org.gnome.desktop.wm.keybindings` - list all in a schema
     - can change basically any setting at cli like you could in GNOME settings menu